+nfs://server<:port>/path

-nfs://se rver<:port>/path server Name of the file server port Port number to use (2049, default value) path Path to file, which can be relative to the public file handle or to the root file system
+server Name of the file server

+port Port number to use (2049, default value)

+path Path to file, which can be relative to the public file handle or to the root file system

 Note - In most browsers, the URL service type (for example, nfs or http) is remembered from one transaction to the next.
 The exception occurs when a URL that includes a different service type is loaded.
 After you use an NFS URL, a reference to an HTTP URL might be loaded.
-If so, subsequent pages are loaded by using the HTTP protocol instead of the NFS protocol.
+If such a reference is loaded, subsequent pages are loaded by using the HTTP protocol instead of the NFS protocol.